smguilia/overview-1/whats-new/index.md

    * Subscription credit is aggregated into a credit pool and shared with all accounts in the enterprise.
 Not only is tracking your subscriptions easier, but you can get fewer, larger subscriptions for a better discount because the credit is shared.
    * Top-down usage reporting gives you a unified view of usage costs from all accounts, organized according to your enterprise hierarchy.

 If you have multiple accounts, at least one of which is a Subscription account, you can create an enterprise.
-See [What is an enterprise?](/docs/account?topic=account-what-is-enterprise) and [Introducing {{site.data.keyword.Bluemix_notm}} Enterprises](http://www.ibm.com/cloud/blog/announcements/Introducing-IBM-Cloud-Enterprises){: external}  for more information.
+See [What is an enterprise?](/docs/account?topic=account-enterprise) and [Introducing IBM Cloud Enterprises](http://www.ibm.com/cloud/blog/announcements/Introducing-IBM-Cloud-Enterprises){: external}  for more information.

 ## Subscriptions page for tracking subscription credit spending
 {: #subscriptions-page}